 - Stewart Island

-Each of these places are fairly well south and allow viewers to successfully escape city lights.
+Each of these places is fairly well south and allows viewers to successfully escape city lights.

 Incredibly, it is also possible to fly towards Antarctica on a specially-guided flight to see the southern lights.
 This bucket-list experience only flies a few times a year so don’t miss it!